 Our present endeavor is propelled by the following key considerations.
 First and foremost, we have derived the conserved charges corresponding to the continuous symmetries which have {\it not} been discussed in our earlier works [10,11].
 Second, we have derived the CF-type restrictions in the context of 2D non-Abelian theory which emerge from the symmetry considerations [10] as well as from the application of augmented version of superfield approach to BRST formalism [11].
 We show, in our present endeavor, the existence of {\it such} restrictions in the language of algebra, connected with the conserved charges, which obey the algebra of cohomological operators of differential geometry.
-Third, the (anti-)co-BRST symmetries {\it absolutely} anticommute {\it without} use of any kinds of the CF-type restrictions (which is {\it not} the case with the (anti-)BRST symmetries).
-However, in our present endeavor, we have shown that CF-type restrictions $({\cal B}\times C = 0, {\cal B}\times\bar C = 0)$ appear when we consider the requirement of absolute anticommutativity of the (anti-)co-BRST charges (derived from the Lagrangian densities (1)).
-Finally, we speculate that the understanding and insights, gained in the context of 2D non-Abelian theory, might turn out to be useful for the 4D Abelian 2-form and 6D Abelian 3-form gauge theories which have {\it also} been shown to be the models of Hodge theory (where the (anti-)BRST and (anti-)co-BRST invariant {\it non-trivial} CF-type restrictions {\it do} exist in a clear fashion [5,6]).
+Third, the (anti-)co-BRST symmetries {\it absolutely} anticommute {\it without} use of any kinds of the CF-type restrictions [which is {\it not} the case with the (anti-)BRST symmetries].
+However, in our present endeavor, we have shown that CF-type restrictions $({\cal B}\times C = 0, {\cal B}\times\bar C = 0)$ appear when we consider the requirement of absolute anticommutativity of the (anti-)co-BRST charges [derived from the Lagrangian densities (1)].
+Finally, we speculate that the understanding and insights, gained in the context of 2D non-Abelian theory, might turn out to be useful for the 4D Abelian 2-form and 6D Abelian 3-form gauge theories which have {\it also} been shown to be the models of Hodge theory [6].